heyqule/enemy_race_manager/doc/planet_modding.md

 # Planet Modding for ERM
 ERM by default run on all planets with compatible "enemy" autoplaces.
 When new enemies that share same "enemy" force are added to a new planet, ERM logics are likely to run on that new planet.

+Compatible autoplaces mean that any autoplace name pattern that matches the following.
+- enemy-base
+- enemy_base

 When a planet doesn't use compatible "enemy" autoplaces, it's automatically excluded from running ERM logics.

 ## Exclude a planet from ERM